jamesbloom/ozip/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *time in ms to wait on inactve stdin during compression*

-Additional Oodle Compression options displayed with -H. See the Oodle Data Documentation for details.
+Additional Oodle Compression options displayed with -H. See the Oodle Data Compression SDK documentation for details.

 # Streaming

 Ozip supports nonblocking stream on linux, otherwise reading for EOF until bufferlimit.
 Setting a smaller blocklimit represents less tolerance for timeouts on linux, triggering a block to encode with less received data.
 Lower latency can also be achieved on all platforms by setting smaller max buffer size at the cost of compression ratio (this also lowers memory use)

-# Headers
+# File Format

-Ozip adds a file header and block header to compressed data stream.
+Ozip adds a file header and block header to the compressed data stream.
 Values are little endian.

 File Header Version 1:   16 bytes.
 4 byte "OZIP" magic word.
 4 byte Header Version.